 Who’s behind Bramwell Brown?
 That’d be us: Rob and Sarah.
-We’re brother and sister, London-based but proud of our Lancashire roots.
+We’re a brother and sister team, London-based but proud of our Lancashire roots.

 We trace our love of curious mechanical objects back to childhood – to Sunday afternoons, when dad would stand in the hall to wind the grandfather clock, then tap on the barometer to see what the weather might be up to that day.

 Old clock mechanics and curious analogue time-pieces have a peculiar charm.
 At the heart of Bramwell Brown is a fascination with spinning cogs and whizzing parts.

 We looked everywhere for a mechanical barometer in an appealing design – but couldn’t find one, anywhere.

 So we decided to design one ourselves: at the kitchen table, surrounded by card, split pins and Sellotape, building what was a very basic initial prototype.

 Far more technical prototypes ensued, once we’d found some expert engineering help.
 We refined and refined and refined again over the course of two years, and eventually we had the first Mechanimated Clock, which we launched in 2015.